microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ### Delete Conversation in CosmosDB

-This middleware exposes an API, `deleteTranscript`, which deletes a specific conversation and all of its activites.
+This middleware exposes an API, `deleteTranscript`, which deletes a specific conversation and all of its activites from the CosmosDB transcript store.

 It takes the following as parameters:
 - `channelId` -  (String - required) Identifier for the channel of interest.